jython/book/chapter19.rst

             # The same assertion using a different idiom:
             self.assertRaises(ZeroDivisionError, lambda: 1 / 0)

-Now, you may be wondering how to run this testcase.
+Now, you may be wondering how to run this test case.
 The simple answer is to add the following to the file in which we defined it::

     if __name__ == '__main__':